 Most of the time, coins are usually priced based on their face value which is not often a lot.
 There are times where rare South African coins appreciate so much that they become worthy investment tools.
+With that in mind, I decided to build my top ten list of the most valuable coins in South Africa.

 - 1898 Single 9 Pond